syds-git/openSUSE-docs-revamped/project/docs/yast_installer.md

 # Step by step guide
 ## Before you continue

+This guide is based on openSUSE Leap and assumes that you will have no other Linux, Windows or MacOS operating systems installed along openSUSE.
+However, the differences between the installers for the openSUSE variants - like Tumbleweed, MicroOS and Kubic - are miniscual and most parts of the installer will be identical.
+Expect slight differences in *System Role* and *Installation Settings*.

+### Minimum System Requirements

+* Any AMD64/Intel* EM64T processor (32-bit processors are not supported).
+* 1 GB physical RAM (4 GB or more strongly recommended).
+* 10 GB available disk space for a minimal installation, 16 GB for a graphical desktop (more is recommended).
+In case you plan to use Btrfs snapshots a minimum of 40 GB for the root partition is recommended.
+* Supports most modern sound and graphics cards, 1024 x 768 display resolution (higher recommended).

+### Precautions

 * Make sure that you backed up all your data from the disk where you're planning to install openSUSE to.
 * If installing it on a separate drive and if you can, go ahead and disconnect the drives that you will not use.
 You can always foreign operating systems to Grub from a final installation, but selecting the wrong drive to install openSUSE to will overwrite the disk.
 * In case you're using a Network image (Netiso) make sure that you have a strong internet connection.
 A wired connection is always better than a wifi signal.